ResourcesForRefParrurox/DSA_repo_dump/Readme.md

 ## Stack

-Certainly!
-Below is a Markdown document explaining the principles, abstract data type (ADT), and implementations of a stack data structure, including code examples in C++ for stack implementation using an array and a linked list.

 ### Stack Data Structure

 A stack is a fundamental data structure that follows the Last-In, First-Out (LIFO) principle.
 In a stack, the most recently added item is the first one to be removed.
 It is a versatile data structure used in various computer science applications.